Jkierem/jazzi/API.md

 ## Thenable

-Defines a type that meets with the Thenable spec.
-This means it has a `then` method.
+Defines a type that can be cast to an object that meets with the Thenable spec.
 It also provides a `toPromise` method that returns a promise that resolves on resolve cases and rejects on reject cases.
-Additionally, has a `catch` utility method.

 - Definitions:
     - resolve: string[]